 PCI DSS is a set of rules and regulations that govern how credit card transactions must be handled by businesses that use them.
 The protocols describe how to safely and adequately process, store, and transmit credit card information whenever a customer decides to pay with their card at your company.
 The goal is to eliminate fraud and data theft.

-PCI compliance standards and certifications are handled by the PCI Security Standards Council or PCI SSC.
-It is an independent body formed in 2006 by the top credit card providers in the world, including Visa, Mastercard, Discover, and American Express.
+PCI DSS certifications are handled by the PCI Security Standards Council or PCI SSC.
+This council is an independent body formed in 2006 by the top credit card providers in the world, including Visa, Mastercard, Discover, and American Express.

 Because it deals with data security, PCI standards are usually left in the care of the IT department or, in bigger companies, a PCI compliance manager certified by the PCI SSC.